 Williams Lake First Nation

-The Williams Lake First Nation (WLFN), or the T’exelcemc (people of WLFN) have belonged to the Secwepemc (or Shuswap) Nation for over 6500 years.
-Today, the WLFN community includes a growing population of over 800 registered members who live on reserve in Sugar Cane, in nearby Williams Lake, BC, and across the globe.
-One of 17 Secwepemc nations forming Secwepemculecw, the greater stewardship land area extends from Shuswap Lake in the south, to Quesnel Lake in the north, and from Columbia-Kootenay Range in the east, to the Alexis Creek area in the west.
-Since time immemorial, our Kukpi7s (Chiefs) led a strong people, and they do so today.
+The Williams Lake First Nation (WLFN), or the T’exelcemc (people of WLFN) have belonged to the Secwépemc (or Shuswap) Nation for over 6,500 years.
+Today, the WLFN community includes a growing population of over 800 registered members who live in the community of T’exelc, in nearby Williams Lake, BC, and across the globe.
+One of 17 Secwépemc nations forming Secwepemcúl’ecw, the greater stewardship land area extends from Shuswap Lake in the south, to Quesnel Lake in the north, and from Columbia-Kootenay Range in the east, to the Alexis Creek area in the west.
+Since time immemorial, our Kukwpi7s (Chiefs) led a strong people, and they do so today.

 We are Culturally Centered, Future Focused.